-Those who stood by said, Is this how you insult God's high priest?"
-(Acts 23:4 ULB) The people did not ask this question in order to get information.
-Rather they used it to scold Paul because they did not think he should have spoken as he did to the high priest.
+Those who stood by said, "Is this how you insult God's high priest?"
+(Acts 23:4 ULB)

+The people who asked Paul this question were not asking about his way of insulting God's high priest.
+Rather they used theis question to accuse Paul of insulting the high priest.

 The Bible contains many rhetorical questions.
-Some of the purposes of these rhetorical questions are to remind people of something that they already know, to express strong emotion, to say something in a strong way, or to introduce something they want to talk about.
+Some of the purposes of these rhetorical questions are to express attitudes or feelings, to rebuke people, to teach something by reminding people of something they know and encouraging them to apply it to something new, and to introduce something they want to talk about.

-- Some readers may think that a question is a request for information. - Some languages use rhetorical questions only for scolding. - Some readers might think that the purpose of a question is something other than what it really is.
+- Some languages do not use rhetorical questions; for them a question is always a request for information. - Some languages use rhetorical questions, but for purposes that are more limited or different than in the Bible. - Because of these differences between languages, some readers might misunderstand the purpose of a rhetorical question in the Bible.